That’s why I get a bit sad taking down my decorations—knowing that they won’t find their way out of my basement until the following Christmas season.

 You all know how much decor I have in my house… meaning I have a whole lot to keep in order!
 Below, I listed a few more ways to organize everything from garland to dishes.

-To ensure your holiday drinkware doesn’t end up with any chips or cracks, you can use a storage bag like this flute organizer from QVC.
-It holds up to 12 flutes and it even comes in festive Christmas colors!
+To ensure your holiday drinkware doesn’t end up with any chips or cracks, you can use a storage bag like this flute organizer.
+It holds up to 12 flutes and it can be used for the holiday season and beyond!

 Will you join me in this holiday decor organization challenge?
 It’s not a small task, but I’m sure we can support one another every step of the way!